 And as the number of electric cars on the road continue to soar, it’s more important than ever to brush up on your charging decorum and understand how to plug-in considerately when you’re out and about.

-Here are a few helpful tips to be used at public charging points which will score points with your fellow drivers and make life with an EV an even better experience for everyone.
+Here are a few helpful dos and don’ts (with a little help from Troy Hawke) to be used at public charging points which will score points with your fellow drivers and make life with an EV an even better experience for everyone.